datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 Perhaps the most important part of onboarding is to agree on one or more metrics that your data scientist is responsible for improving.

-This is a huge topic that I can’t possibly do justice to here, but the first step is simply to tell your data scientist what metrics matter to the business as a whole.
+This is a huge topic that deserves its own article, but the first step is simply to tell your data scientist what metrics matter to the business as a whole.
 This will help frame a discussion of which metrics they’ll be able to improve.

 Most likely you’ll have an idea of which metrics you believe your data scientist can help with, but they might be able to move the needle on other metrics as well.
 So it’s worth letting them know about all the metrics of interest to the business.

-Be realistic: in many situations, your data scientist won’t be able to optimise for metrics such as revenue or retention directly.
+**Be realistic:** in many situations, your data scientist won’t be able to optimise for metrics such as revenue or retention directly.

 Instead, you’ll want metrics that are fairly narrowly-defined and easy to measure, but [plausibly correlated with business value]({{ site.baseurl }}{% post_url 2019-08-19-are-you-ready-for-data-science %}#metrics-and-business-value).